joagzb/hormigas-urbanas/README.md

    ```bash
    python -m src.scripts.test.test_graph_generators
    ```
-   This command should run without errors and verifies that the environment is correctly configured.
+   The script generates a toy square city, adds a bus line and prints an example route demonstrating that taking the bus is cheaper than walking the same distance.

 ## Authors